I wanted to study side-by-side with chiropractic and massage therapy students.

 She was also thrilled by the many clinical internship opportunities that were available.
 “Being able to participate in varied clinic internships with different supervisors enabled me to study a variety of areas of specialization.
 It helped me to decide which areas I wanted to focus on.”

-In addition to the clinical experiences, Nicole says she loves that the University has a cadaver lab.
+In addition to the clinical experiences, Larsen says she loves that the University has a cadaver lab.
 “I learned so much about the human body, as well as where the acupuncture needles actually go when a practitioner inserts them into the body.”

-Nicole now specializes in infertility caused by metabolic disorders and chronic pain, and works in an integrative clinic with her husband, who is a chiropractic graduate of Northwestern.
+Larsen now specializes in infertility caused by metabolic disorders and chronic pain, and works in an integrative clinic with her husband, who is a chiropractic graduate of Northwestern.